getnamo/Llama-Unreal/README.md

 # How to use - Basics

-NB: Early days of API, unstable.

-Everything is wrapped inside a [`ULlamaComponent`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L237) which interfaces internally via [`FLlama`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Private/LlamaComponent.cpp#L87).
+Everything is wrapped inside a [`ULlamaComponent`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L17) or [`ULlamaSubsystem`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaSubsystem.h#L16) which interfaces in a threadsafe manner to llama.cpp code internally via [`FLlamaNative`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaNative.h#L14).
+All core functionality is available both in C++ and in blueprint.

-1) Setup your [`ModelParams`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L273) of type [`FLLMModelParams`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L165)
+1) In your component or subsystem, adjust your [`ModelParams`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L62) of type [`FLLMModelParams`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaDataTypes.h#L208).
+The most important settings are:

-3) Call `LoadModel`

-2) Call [`InsertPromptTemplated`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L307) (or [`InsertRawPrompt`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L290) if you're doing raw input style without formatting.

-3) You should receive replies via [`OnNewTokenGenerated`](https://github.com/getnamo/Llama-Unreal/blob/5b149eabccd2832fb630bb08f0d9f0c14325ed82/Source/LlamaCore/Public/LlamaComponent.h#L252) callback
+  - `PathToModel` - where you .gguf is placed.
+If path begins with a . it's considered relative to Saved/Models path, otherwise it's an absolute path.
+  - `SystemPrompt` - this will be autoinserted on load by default
+  - `MaxContextLength` - this should match your model, default is 4096
+  - `GPULayers` - how many layers to offload to GPU.
+Specifying more layers than the model needs, works fine, e.g. use 99 if you want all of them to be offloaded for various practical model sizes.
+NB: Typically an 8B model will have about 33 layers.

+3) Call [`LoadModel`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L78).
+Consider listening to the [`OnModelLoaded`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L54) callback to deal with post loading operations.

+2) Call [`InsertTemplatedPrompt`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L101) with your message and role (typically User) along with whether you want your prompt to generate a response or not.
+Optionally use [`InsertRawPrompt`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L108) if you're doing raw input style without chat formatting.
+Note that you can safely chain requests and they will queue up one after another, responses will return in order.

+3) You should receive replies via [`OnResponseGenerated`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L36) when full response has been generated.
+If you need streaming information, listen to [`OnNewTokenGenerated`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L32) and optionally [`OnPartialGenerated`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L40) which will provide token and sentance level streams respectively.

-Explore [LlamaComponent.h](https://github.com/getnamo/Llama-Unreal/blob/main/Source/LlamaCore/Public/LlamaComponent.h) for detailed API.
+Explore [LlamaComponent.h](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h) for detailed API.
+Also if you need to modify sampling properties you find them in [`FLLMModelAdvancedParams`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaDataTypes.h#L49).

 # Llama.cpp Build Instructions